wesley-dean/sync_github_org_team/README.md

 organization and add them to a team under that organization.

+* **NOTE**: This tool does not modify organizational membership, nor does it change any settings for any repository.
+It only affects the one team that's specified and its membership.

 ## Reason for this tool

 Access to repositories can be provided to individual